Last updated: 2021-01-11

 Members may voluntarily transfer any of their assets to another player at any time.
 In order for the transfer to be officially recognized, the original owner of the asset must email staff informing them of what asset(s) are being transferred and to whom.
 Staff will NOT accept requests or emails from the member receiving the asset, even if they are accompanied with logs or screenshots showing approval from the original owner.

-For assets owned by inactive or banned members, active members may request such assets be transferred to them through an IAT (see below).
-A member is considered “inactive” when they have not connected to the Minecraft server for 90 days or more.
+For assets owned by inactive members, active members may request such assets be transferred to them through an IAT (see below).
+A member is considered “inactive” when they have not connected to the Minecraft server for 3 months or more.

 - In the event where a member is suspected to be “inactive” but they log in infrequently to prevent being marked inactive (via the /seen command), then other members may ask staff to review their activity and request an IAT for that person’s assets.